How and Why Orindans Are Being Taken Advantage Of By MOFD

 There was no written agreement that the funds coming from Orinda would be used exclusively in Orinda other than locally elected board members who would adhere to what the voters were promised.

 Unfortunately, that has not come to pass.
 And while the tax dollars from Orinda have increased from $5.4 million (including $600,000 from an additional parcel tax that is restricted for use in Orinda) in 1998 to $20.7 million today (a 185% increase), while Moraga's tax revenue has "only" increased 111%, the services are split today the same as they were in 1998.
 Orinda is served by 9 of 17 firefighters (53%) while providing 66% of the tax revenue.

-MOFD was never envisioned to have Orinda and Moraga to throw their money in a pot and spend it where-ever it was convenient.
-The Orinda voter's pamphlet clearly promises Orinda voters that Orinda tax dollars WILL be spent in Orinda.
-Even the Moraga voters pamphlet states that one of the reasons for forming MOFD was to use Moraga tax dollars in Moraga (and not spend them elsewhere in the county).
+MOFD was never envisioned to have Orinda and Moraga throw their money in a pot and spend it wherever it was convenient.
+It was formed because both Orinda and Moraga were tired of having their tax dollars used elsewhere in the County and not where the taxes originated.
+The Orinda voter's pamphlet clearly promised Orinda voters that Orinda tax dollars WILL be spent in Orinda, not elsewhere in the county, not even in Moraga.
+The Moraga voters pamphlet also states that one of the reasons for forming MOFD was to use Moraga tax dollars in Moraga and not spend them elsewhere in the county, not even in Orinda.